Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-72-the-reckoning.md

 He looked up when Regaari turned his head, cocking it to listen to something.

 "...Hostile air coming our way," he warned.
 "North-west.
-Friendlies intercepting...We should find some cover."
+Friendlies intercepting...
+We should find some cover."

 ‘Horse twisted the wheel, and Hunter grabbed on hard as they bounced right off the "road" and down onto lower terrain.
 On Earth, it would have been a creek choked with trees and stuff: here, there was a creekbed and a trickle of water, but no plants.